 Are you feeling extra hot?
 Many pregnant women experience a shift in temperature when they become pregnant!

-Bloating is very common in pregnancy, especially in the early weeks.
-Many women comment on feeling like they look a couple months pregnant during the first few days and weeks.
+Pregnancy bloating is very common, especially in the early weeks.
+Many women comment on feeling like they look a couple of months pregnant during the first few days and weeks.

 I experienced this with my second child- I looked in the mirror, and I couldn’t believe how big my stomach looked!
 Exercising and drinking a lot of water made my stomach go back to normal the next day, but if you are feeling extra bloated, it could mean pregnancy.
 Belly bands will be your best friend at this time.

 You can get FREE belly bands here using the code C113D4.
-I got several of these with my second pregnancy, and they were great quality.
+I got several of these during my second pregnancy, and they were great quality.